 Eligibility: Students must either 1) be enrolled at higher education institutions in Southern Virginia or 2) have a permanent address in Southern Virginia if attending school online or elsewhere out of the region.
 High school students who are dual enrolled are eligible to complete.
 Students do not need prior experience in business or entrepreneurship.
 This experience is designed for students ages 16 and older.

-The RISE Collegiate Business Plan Competition begins in the fall semester and concludes in March or April during the spring semester of the academic year.
+The RISE Collegiate Business Plan Competition begins in the fall semester and concludes with a pitch day in March or April during the spring semester of the academic year.
 Subscribe to our newsletter to stay updated on program offerings.